truthcoin/www.truthcoin.info/faq/index.md

 The reputation-tokens are more complex, but the obvious choice is to distribute them to individuals proportional to what they sacrificed to create the software.

-### Have you seen a similar effort from some CS guys at princeton?
+### Have you seen a similar effort from some CS guys at Princeton?
 Wonder if they're solving the same problems...
 I had previously heard about the [Princeton guys](http://dailyprincetonian.com/news/2014/01/u-researchers-develop-bitcoin-prediction-market/) but I never heard any news from them and had forgotten about it.
 Would be great to collaborate, but I had already finished most of my ideas when I found that article.
 To date I have heard nothing from them about their project.
 As always: Nullius in Verba.
 Update: The long awaited [paper](http://users.encs.concordia.ca/~clark/papers/2014_weis.pdf) did actually come out.
 Unfortunately, we seem to disagree on the true nature of the problem of designing a decentralized prediction market.
 Namely, in Section 5.3 the paper assumes Prompt 1 above (in “Why don’t you…”), which I view as unacceptable (see above).
 The paper does mention two ideas, ‘PredCo’ (which solves the discount rate problem), and the Keynesian Beauty Contest, which, when combined, more closely resemble what I had in mind.
 The second major proposal in the paper is for an order book system.
 Instead, I chose to use market scoring rules, for a variety of reasons, one of which is that operating a MSR is extraordinarily similar to sending a normal Bitcoin transaction.
 The paper is not truly a proposal for anything, instead a sort of menu of different ideas and avenues for decentralizing prediction markets.
 A novel is easier to assess than a dictionary, so it difficult for me to critique the paper more directly than this.